Staff Funding

 Education Shelter

-The Friends and their 833 Lottery Club helped to finance a new shelter for Lucy and her team to use during their many children’s education days.
-“It’s so helpful,” Lucy told us, “for really hot, sunny days or for when we have a light shower.
-It means we can stay outside as much as possible, which is why the children are coming here in the first place.”
+The Friends and their 833 Lottery Club helped to finance a new shelter for the grassland area to use during education activities.
+It’s so helpful for really hot, sunny days or for during a light shower.
+It means groups can stay outside as much as possible, which is why the children are coming here in the first place.

 It is situated next to the path down to the Discovery Centre.